Skip to content

 Myth: You Need to Be Young

-Reality: While fashion modeling favors youth, commercial and digital modeling welcome a much wider age range.
+I’d like you to let yourself become more and more aware that while fashion modeling skews young, commercial and digital modeling welcome a much wider age range.
 The demand for models over 30 is growing rapidly as brands recognize the purchasing power of older demographics.

 Myth: You Need to Move to a Big City